wolfgangasdf/sfsyncbrowser/README.md

   * It keeps a local database to keep track of changes (remote / local) without the need for full syncs.
   * You can define subsets for partial syncs (faster); the same cache database is used.

+* SFSB does not use a proper disk-backed database which would allow an unlimited number of files, databases are slower than java's ConcurrentSkipListMap.
+  1 GB RAM is enough for around a million files.

 ### More information